Docker for Deep Learning on AWS

 $ docker run --gpus all -d -p 8888:8888 -v $(pwd):/src <image-name>

-• The -d flag runs the container in the background (detatched mode).
+flag runs the container in the background (detatched mode). - The

-• The -p flag binds port 8888 on the container to port 8888 on the EC2 instance (which we opened up to inbound connections earlier).
+on the EC2 instance (which we opened up to inbound connections earlier). - The

 $ docker exec <container-ID> jupyter notebook list